The short answer is yes, but there are right and wrong ways to do it.

 This one is short, sharp and most importantly, it’s clear.

-Your prospect knows right off the bat why you are calling, and your question leaves no room for an answer other than “yes” or “no”.
+Your prospect knows right off the bat why you are calling and your quick questions leaves no room for an answer other than “yes” or “no”.
 If they are interested, move on to your next pitching technique and, if they say “no”, add them to your CRM as a cold lead and make a note to follow up with them again in the future.

 Sometimes, people are unsuccessful when they try to sell their homes privately to avoid commissions.
-Pitching these prospects when they’re struggling to sell and feeling deflated can be a great way to leverage your real estate cold calling.
+Pitching aspiring “for sale by owner” prospects when they’re struggling to sell and feeling deflated can be a great way to leverage your real estate cold calling.

 This script is good for: Contacting a prospect who hasn’t had any success selling a house on their own.
 They are more likely to be open to hearing your pitch if they’ve tried (and failed) to sell.